Get Tech Tips

-Take a look at the specs from this Copeland scroll compressor pulled from the Copeland Mobile App (which is an incredible app by the way).
+Take a look at the specs from this Copeland scroll compressor pulled from the Copeland Mobile App (which is an incredible app, by the way).

-The point is we are always taught to measure amperage on common with single-phase motors, but do you know why?
+The point is that we are always taught to measure amperage on common with single-phase motors, but do you know why?

-A single-phase motor like the one shown above has three terminals (Common, Start and Run) but only two actual windings (Start and Run).
-The common terminal is just the “common” point between both of the windings so when we measure the amperage on common we see the total current of both windings.
+A single-phase motor, like the one shown above, has three terminals (Common, Start, and Run) but only two actual windings (Start and Run).
+The common terminal is just the “common” point between both of the windings.
+So, when we measure the amperage on common, we see the total current of both windings.

 VOLTS = AMPS X OHMS

-- Voltage (and therefore amperage) isn't fixed in an alternating current so we measure RMS values not ACTUAL peak values
+- Voltage (and therefore amperage) isn't fixed in an alternating current, so we measure RMS values, not ACTUAL peak values.

-- Even in a simple DC light bulb circuit we cannot simply measure the resistance of the bulb with a meter and apply ohms law because the resistance of the filament increases as the filament heats up (try it sometime).
+- Even in a simple DC light bulb circuit, we cannot simply measure the resistance of the bulb with a meter and apply Ohm's law because the resistance of the filament increases as the filament heats up (try it sometime).

-YOU AREN'T GOING TO BE ABLE TO ACCURATELY APPLY OHMS LAW IN THE HVAC/R FIELD
+YOU AREN'T GOING TO BE ABLE TO APPLY OHM'S LAW ACCURATELY IN THE HVAC/R FIELD

-When we measure the ohms of windings from terminal to terminal it is mostly meaningless because the readings are often very low anyway… sometimes so low that your meter becomes inaccurate.
+When we measure the ohms of windings from terminal to terminal, it is mostly meaningless because the readings are often very low anyway—sometimes so low that your meter becomes inaccurate.

 Notice how low the resistances are of this same compressor.

-The real resistance of the motor only shows up when it is energized with alternating current and the magnetic fields begin to interact, this total resistance when energized is called impedance.
+The real resistance of the motor only shows up when it is energized with alternating current, and the magnetic fields begin to interact.
+This total resistance when energized is called impedance.

-These are all true and are reasons to pull out the meter but this still doesn't tell us anything about the title of this article and you are probably wondering what the heck I'm driving at.
+These are all true and are reasons to pull out the meter, but this still doesn't tell us anything about the title of this article, and you are probably wondering what the heck I'm driving at.

-I'm making sure we are all on the same page before I drop a start winding fact bomb on you…
+I'm making sure we are all on the same page before I drop a start winding fact bomb on you.

-In other words… the amperage starts high because the resistance starts low in the run winding and amperage goes down as the motor gets up to speed because the total impedance increases.
+In other words, the amperage starts high because the resistance starts low in the run winding, and amperage goes down as the motor gets up to speed because the total impedance increases.

-Here is an image from an oscilloscope on this very same compressor referred to above with 197V applied, a proper run capacitor and no hard start kit…
+Here is an image from an oscilloscope on this very same compressor referred to above with 197V applied, a proper run capacitor, and no hard start kit.

 Take a long close look.

-That's because unless the start winding has some form of start capacitor it cannot draw any amperage higher than what the run capacitor will allow.
+That's because unless the start winding has some form of start capacitor, it cannot draw any amperage higher than what the run capacitor will allow.
 In essence, the run capacitor becomes a ceiling or current limiter that allows only so much stored current per cycle and no more.

 Try it sometime.

-Measure the running amperage on the start winding with a capacitor slightly larger, slightly smaller and then with none at all.
-You will see higher amps, lower amps and then (obviously) no amps.
+Measure the running amperage on the start winding with a capacitor slightly larger, slightly smaller, and then with none at all.
+You will see higher amps, lower amps, and then (obviously) no amps.

 Try taking an inrush reading on the start wire of a compressor with no hard start and see what you get.